moccalotto/kaos/_rulebook/main.md

 Use the applicable skill: Melee Combat or Ranged Combat for physical attack, and Witchcraft or Thaumaturgy for magical attacks.

-**Defense Rolls**: Having been struck, you make a defense roll against your Defense Score.
+**Defense Rolls**: Having been struck, the defender makes a defense roll against their own Defense Score.
-If you are using armor, your DS is equal to the DS of the armor.
+If they are using armor, their DS is equal to the DS of the armor.
-If you are not wearing armor, your DS is equal to your AGI.
+If they are not wearing armor, their DS is equal to their AGI.
-Using a shield will increase your Defense score, no matter if you are wearing armor or not.
+Using a shield will increase the Defense score, no matter if you are wearing armor or not.
-If your defense roll succeeds, you dodge or block the attack, and suffer no damage.
+If the defense roll succeeds, the defender dodges or block the attack and suffer no damage.

 **Damage Rolls**: Having struck an opponent who failed their Defense Roll, you roll the dice listed for your weapon and add STR / 10.
 Your opponent loose that many Hit Points.